bsantanad/dc-labs/challenges/second-partial/user-guide.md

 ```

 This endpoint will upload an image to the user with the token sent.
 It will
 return the file name, and the size in bytes.
-A user can have more that one
+A user can have more than one
 image uploaded

 ### logout - DELETE